edgedb/edgedb-java/docs/index.rst

     transactions

-This is the official EdgeDB Java client, available to other JVM languages as well.
+This is the official Gel Java client, available to other JVM languages as well.

 Quickstart
 ----------

-To get started, you will need to setup an EdgeDB project and have an instance created.
+To get started, you will need to setup an Gel project and have an instance created.
 For more information regarding how to do this, we recommend going through the `Quickstart guide <https://www.edgedb.com/docs/intro/quickstart>`_.